All advantages at a glance:

 In hard rock, water- and air-filled cavities or abruptly changing weak zones in the rock represent a potential source of danger.
 These problems can be detected at an early stage by Herrenknecht‘s exploration system ISP (Integrated Seismic Prediction).
 A surface wave (Rayleigh wave) is transmitted along the tunnel wall which becomes a space wave at the tunnel face.
 When it encounters an obstacle, a “response” is generated via the reflected space wave.
 In this way, a water-/air-filled cleavage or a zone of decomposed rock can be detected, if the external dimensions (5 – 10 meters) are large enough.

 In loose soils, the Herrenknecht exploration system SSP (Sonic Soft Ground Probing) helps to identify boulders, old sheet piles or shafts before they become an obstacle.
-The required transmitter and receiver are integrated into the cutting wheel.
+The required transmitter and receiver are integrated into the shield.
 A signal is emitted during the tunnelling operations and it spreads out and is reflected by geological or artificial surfaces.
 The reflected signals are recorded and evaluated by several receivers.
 In this way, obstacles lying up to 40 meters ahead can be detected and displayed.
 The preliminary exploration process with ISP or SSP is carried out simultaneously to the advancing process without impairing tunnelling operations.

 Drilling devices for probe drilling